rhagarty/techxchange-instanton-lab/README.md

 $ kubectl logs <POD NAME>
 ```

-> **NOTE**: Knative will stop the pod does not receive a request in specified time frame, which is set in a configuration yaml file.
+> **NOTE**: Knative will stop the pod if it does not receive a request in the specified time frame, which is set in a configuration yaml file.
 For this lab, the settings are in the `serving.yaml` file, and currently set to 30 seconds (as shown below).

 ```bash
 apiVersion: operator.knative.dev/v1beta1